-Mineral Resources are converted into Mineral Reserves when the rooms that will mine them are planned, and that material left in pillars can be excluded.
+Mineral Resources are converted into Mineral Reserves when the rooms that will mine them are planned.
 Mineral Reserves are selected and reported from the parts of the block model which fall within mining design volumes (LoMP), which could include Inferred Mineral Resources.
-Material that falls outside the mine design is defined by wireframes and is reported as Mineral Resources exclusive of Mineral Reserves.
+Vertical pillars are included in the mine design, but Mineral Resources within these are not converted into Mineral Reserves and are not reported.